 3.3 Evaluate theory and practice in the fields of flexible working and organisational resilience.

-Theory and practice in flexible working and organisational resilience: different forms of flexible working and debates about these; non-standard contracts and evolving forms of work; promoting organisational resilience.
+Different forms of flexible working and debates about these; non-standard contracts and evolving forms of work; promoting organisational resilience.

 3.4 Assess the contribution of people management aimed at improving organisational productivity, creativity and innovation.